artwork: succulents gardent 1 | anna madyarova 2021

 cute and hardy succulents

 I am a collector of succulents and cacti.
 There is something fascinating about their look.
-Popular words to describe them are 'architectural, adding texture, plump and meaty'.
+Popular words to describe them are ‘architectural, adding texture, plump and meaty’.
 Some look like they are from another planet, others resemble corals.
-They break all canons of what a typical plant should look like, and present fabulously in glamorous new pots or quirky, rustic and ingeniously recycled containers.
-And they are amazingly forgiving to gardeners who self confess as 'lazy', want impressive looks without much effort, or find it hard to keep any plant alive.
+They break all canons of what a typical plant should look like, and present fabulously in glamorous new pots or quirky, rustic, recycled containers.
+If you visit succulent enthusiasts societies and groups (such as Cactus and Succulent Society of Australia www.cssaustralia.org.au), you will see absolutely amazing otherworldly-looking types that you never knew have existed.

 Although succulents are not really indoor plants, it is possible to grow them inside quite well.
 They need lots of light, air flow and occasional watering.
-It is well established that overwatering is one of the main reasons that kill indoor plants.
+It is well established that over-watering is one of the main reasons that kill indoor plants.
 It can be confusing to work out how much water cacti and succulents need.
 Why do I buy a perfect healthy plant in a nursery, and after a few months it becomes frail, dries out or rots, and eventually dies?
 If I count all the money I spent on poor creatures, it will add up to a large sum wasted...

 "I love how mad people look when they talk to their plants (and pets)."